310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Shinobu smile %}
             They certainly are!
-They think up everything on their own, from story to the art itself.
+They think up everything on their own, from the story to the art itself.

             It’s something they wouldn’t be able to accomplish unless they’re someone with a lot of passion and skill.
             {% endbubble %}